• HOME

 Especially when you are DIY-ing many aspects of your wedding, speaking to a pro will help you understand expectations versus reality.
 Speak about how to DJ your own wedding.

 Ask your consultant what the things to avoid and blind spots that might catch you off guard are.
-Event possible plan B that you can put in place should something go wrong.
+Even possible plan B that you can put in place should something go wrong.
 Remember, weddings have many moving parts, and it is important to have a clear and solid plan for scenarios.

 2. Check with your venue